-17 March 493 AD Saint Patrick/Naomh Pádraig died on this day.
+17 March 493 AD Saint Patrick/Naomh Pádraig Feast Day.
 Or as the Annals might say ‘according to some.’
 For while Patrick is certainly the most famous saint associated with Ireland he remains something of a man of mystery to us – his persona and character definitive in some respects while his origins and obit remain a matter of some speculation to those who have written on him.

 By then the Papacy had taken an interest in the full conversion of the Gaels of Hibernia.
 Following the demise of Palladius, the first Bishop to the Irish, it was decided to send Patrick (presumably after some gentle lobbying on his part) to Ireland to continue the Mission.
 Later writers attribute his selection to the influence St Germain of Auxerre under whose patronage he studied for many years.
 He may indeed have already gained some missionary experience amongst the Morini of Gaul.